crni99/airport-automation/README.md

 ### Data Fetching and Integration
 - Fully integrate with the backend API to retrieve and manage data such as flights, passengers, and airport operations.
 - Dynamically render components based on API responses and user interactions.
+- Guard list pages with a **`hasFetched`** flag to prevent premature empty-state messages before the first API response is received.

 ### Form Handling and Validation
 - Manage form inputs using custom hooks (useCreate, useUpdate) with built-in validation.